DevScholar/rust-for-js-devs/src/language/discards.md

     (_, _) => "first element did not match"
 };
 ```
+-->

-and again, this looks almost identical in Rust:
+and again, in Rust:

 ```rust
 _ = match ("first", "second")